 Coronavirus up to Date Information for Residents, Friends and Family

 It has become exceedingly apparent that traditional methods of communication are failing during the recent outbreak of Coronavirus.
-Respect Aged Care has created this page as a single source of truth for residents, friends, and family regarding the Coronavirus and steps Respect Aged Care are taking to minimise the risk to our residents.
+Respect Aged Care has created this page as a single source of truth for residents, friends, and family regarding the Coronavirus and the steps Respect Aged Care is taking to minimise the risk to our residents.

 Brett Menzies 0408 562 498 or firstname.lastname@example.org.

 |Cohuna Village||Cohuna, VIC||Open|